• Skip to primary navigation

 For those of you who think plain rice is bland (yes, I know there are lots of you out there), you’ll be happy to know there are plenty of ways to boost the flavor of this Instant Pot jasmine rice recipe further.

-• Vegan butter: Buttered rice rivals that of even buttered mashed potatoes.
+• Vegan butter: Buttered rice rivals that of even buttered garlic mashed potatoes.
 Use your favorite vegan butter.

 • Lemon: Add the zest of a lemon while cooking and the juice when serving.
 Lime would also work.